 No prior entrepreneurial experience is expected or required from our participants.
 Instead, we look for motivated self-starters and go-getters with an interest in gaining experience in a specific industry or learning more about startups by joining one.
 Demonstrated interest in startups, technology, business, or gaining hands-on experience in a particular discipline is a plus.

 HVTSP works with leading companies in a diverse set of industries supported by the world's best venture capital investment firms.
-Based on individual preferences and interests, students are placed into an innovative startup backed by investors such as Sequoia Capital, Kleiner Perkins, Andreeson Horowitz, General Catalyst, Y Combinator, and many more.
-The venture capital investors of the participating startups at HVTSP have over $200B in assets under management (AUM) and have previously been the first investors in companies such as Google, DoorDash, DropBox, CoinBase, Cruise, and many more.
+We have a variety of partner firms, ranging from STEM disciplines at the forefront of Al and medical/biotech to financial technology firms, nonprofits, and arts/ media collectives.
+Students work in teams at an innovative startup backed by investors such as Sequoia Capital, Kleiner Perkins, Andreeson Horowitz, General Catalyst, Y Combinator, and many more.
+The venture capital investors of the participating startups at HVTSP have over $200B in assets under management (AUM) and have previously been the first investors in companies such as Google, DoorDash, DropBox, CoinBase, Cruise, and more.

 Akash Malhotra: Partner at The House Fund, Forbes 30 Under 30